utdata/rwdir/docs/03-intro.md

 ## Turning in our projects

-So now if you look in your Files pane, you'll see you have four files in our project.
+If you now look in your Files pane, you'll see you have four files in our project.
+(Note the only one you actually edited was the `.Rmd` file.)

 ![Files list](images/intro-files.png){width=500px}

-Now we have to zip these all up into a single file that you can turn into Canvas.
-(Note the only one you actually edit is the `.Rmd` file.)
+The best way to turn in all of those files into Canvas is to compress them into a single `.zip` file that you can upload to the assignment.

-- In your computer's finder, open the `Documents/rwd` folder.
+- In your computer's Finder, open the `Documents/rwd` folder.
 - Follow the directions for your operating system linked below to create a compressed version of your `yourname-final-project` folder.
 - [Compress files on a Mac](http://www.macinstruct.com/node/159).
 - [Compress flies on Windows](https://www.laptopmag.com/articles/how-to-zip-files-windows-10).